joelwembo/terraform-aws-serverless-rest-api-dynamodb/README.md

 --function or -f Invoke deploy function (see above).
 Convenience shortcut - cannot be used with --package.
 --conceal Hides secrets from the output (e.g. API Gateway key values).
 --aws-s3-accelerate Enables S3 Transfer Acceleration making uploading artifacts much faster.
 You can read more about it here.
 It requires additional s3:PutAccelerateConfiguration permissions.
 Note: When using Transfer Acceleration, additional data transfer charges may apply.
 --no-aws-s3-accelerate Explicitly disables S3 Transfer Acceleration.
-It also requires additional s3:PutAccelerateConfiguration permissions.
+It also requires additional s3:PutAccelerateConfiguration permissions..

 A popular approach to running "serverless" web applications is to implement the application functionality as one or more functions in AWS Lambda and then expose these for public consumption using Amazon API Gateway.